omar-nafea/FullStack/UI/IntroductionToUXAndUI/WhatIsUX.md

 - You then may have some ideas to work on.
 - Then you prototype your intended solution and test it

-### usability
+### Usability
 an essential concept in UX and UI design

-Usability measures how intuitive or easier product is to use.it's proposed to evaluate usability through five usability components.
+Usability measures how intuitive or easier product is to use.
+Jakob Nielsen proposes to evaluate usability through five usability components.
 - **learnability**: When the customers are trying to order for delivery, we wants the process to be easy to learn from the first time they do it.
 - **efficiency**: What if users want to change their order?
 Is it easy to do, and can they do it quickly and efficiently?
 - **memorability**: What if a user gets distracted?
 Is it easy to remember where they were when they return?
 How quickly can they find where they were?